neos/neos-ui/README.md

 ## Installation
 *Composer support coming soon...*

-Clone the repository into your Neos `Packages/Application/` folder, delete the default `Flowpack.Neos.FrontendLogin` package from the `Packages/Plugins` directory and paste the following configuration into the head of your global `Routes.yaml` which is located in `Configuration/`.
+Clone the repository into your Neos `Packages/Application/` folder and paste the following configuration into the head of your global `Routes.yaml` which is located in `Configuration/`.
 ```yaml
 -
   name: 'PackageFactory Guevara'